 What Influences User Intent?

-Today, however, user intent behind the query is more informational.
-For example, to fix whatever problems they might have with the device, install the latest operating system or to find out historic data about it.
+Today, however, the user intent behind the query is typically more informational.
+For example, to fix whatever problems they might have with the device, install the latest operating system, or uncover historical data.

 Why is User Intent So Important?

-First of all, the focus is on delivering the best search experience for the user to help them through their buyer’s journey.
+First and foremost, delivering the best search experience possible is crucial for guiding the user through their buyer’s journey.

-If they land on a page that doesn’t answer their intent, they will bounce and head back to the SERP for other results.
+If they land on a page that doesn’t satisfy their intent, they will bounce and head back to the SERP for other results.

 For example, let’s assume you’ve created a transactional page for a keyword with informational intent.
-It simply won’t rank.
-Well, at least not at the top of the SERPs.
+It simply won’t rank at the top of the SERPs and the content definitely won't provide value for the user.

 When someone queries a search engine they not only have a specific intent, they have it at the moment they are searching.
 So they are in the best possible mindset to be receptive to messages that match well with their intent.”